Oscar Mederos

 {% endblock %}

-Register your ModelAdmin
+3) Register your custom admin

 from django.contrib.auth.models import User